The following page is the instructions for the Light My Bricks LEGO Star Wars UCS Y-Wing Starfighter (75181) LED light kit.

 Your cannons should be firing away like the below example video:

 7.)
-Once you are happy with the cannon effect, disconnect the AA Battery Pack and connect a 15cm Connecting Cable to the IN port.
+Once you are happy with the cannon effect, disconnect the AA Battery Pack / USB Cable and connect a 15cm Connecting Cable to the IN port.
 Take 4x Adhesive Squares and stick them to the back of the multi effects board, then flip the Y-Wing over and stick the effects board underneath in the following position.

 8.)
 Flip the Y-Wing back over and place it back onto it’s stand, then eliminate excess cable from the right cannon bit light by tucking the cable in behind pieces along the side of the ship as shown below: